The Camino and the Pyrenees

 This tour features the initial stages of the route between the Pyrenees and the Iberian Península.
 We start in Saint Jean Pied du Port, the first village in the Pyrenees on the French side.
 It is a completly walled medieval-style village, it was founded in the 12th century as a commercial, military and religious crossroads.
 A river runs through it and two beautiful historic bridges complete the city´s medieval charm.

-A mere 25 km from Saint Jean Pied du Port lies the next stop on the Camino.
+Only 25 km away from Saint Jean Pied du Port lies the next stop on the Camino.
 Roncesvalles is located at the top of a valley.
 Once you arrive here, take your time to enjoy the views from the top of the mountain.
 In the ancient hospital at Roncesvalles you will learn more about the history of the camino as we visit some important places with an expert guide.
+Also you will have time to eat something in one of the restaurants with all the pillgrims surrounded by a unique atmosphere.

 Irati, the ancient forest and The Pyrenees